CODE-CRUNCH-WORLDWIDE/C6-CYBERSECURITY-CRUNCH/C6-SPRING2025/C6-RESOURCES/Linux-Fundamentals-Activity/Week2Activity.md

 ### 3. Open the Built-in Terminal

 1. Open the terminal in VS Code by clicking **Terminal > New Terminal** or pressing `Ctrl + `` (backtick key).
-2. Ensure you're in the correct folder (the root of the repository):
+2. Ensure you're in the correct folder (the root of the extracted Replit files):
    ```bash
    pwd
    ```